-6. Any other matter incidental thereto
+Any other matter incidental thereto

-The following provides a summary of the Active Launceston project and the new initiative Active Tasmania to provide an example to the Joint Parliamentary Committee of what can be achieved through the development of partnerships and collaborations in Tasmanian communities.
-It is vital that recurrent state government baseline funding is provided to these types of projects to ensure their ongoing sustainability because with out it, we face the demise of successful program, the loss of a huge knowledge base and the deterioration of the health of our communities.
+The following provides a summary of the Active Tasmania and Active Launceston projects to provide an example to the Joint Parliamentary Committee of what can be achieved through the development of partnerships and collaborations in Tasmanian communities.
+It is vital that recurrent state government baseline funding is provided to these types of projects to ensure their ongoing sustainability because without it, we face the demise of successful program, the loss of a huge knowledge base and the deterioration of the health of our communities.